The Envelope Burning

 Okay then, why did he do it?
 I'll tell you why I thought he did it.

 - Secondly, he and another country star got to drinking Gin and Tonics while waiting in the dressing room.
-The show was long, so by the time Dad was supposed to go on, the drinks on top of the medication did their work.
+The show was long, so by the time Dad was supposed to go on, the drinks on top of the medication got him buzzed.
+So, there ya' go.
+That's why I think he did it.
+Primarily he thought it would be funny.

-I've never told anyone this, but a few months after all this happened, my mother and father were in Aspen, Colorado.
-My father made a special trip to try and go visit John Denver.
-He drove up to his place because he wanted to explain what happened.
+A few months after all this happened, my mother and father were in Aspen, Colorado.
+My father tried to look up John just to set things straight and explain what happened.
 Unfortunately, John wasn't there at the time, so that opportunity was missed.
 I honestly don't know if he ever got in touch with him or not, but I know he tried to on that occasion.
 So now you know.
 I've had a lot of people tell me they thought it was the coolest thing that ever happened.
 I've been reluctant to post what I know about it, but I think the truth of the situation is important for people to know.

 I think my father's gotten a bad rap on this one.
 Country music should be proud to have someone with such a rich musical legacy as Charlie Rich.
-I think he was the greatest country vocalist, pianist, and artist of all time, in fact it's not even close when judged fairly by classic musical criteria.
+I think he was the greatest country vocalist, pianist, and artist of all time,, but then that's just one man's opinion. ; )

 Still more stuff...